dotnet/linker/docs/fixing-warnings.md

 # Trim warnings in .NET 6

 In .NET Core 3.1 and 5.0 we introduced trimming as a new preview feature for self-contained .NET core applications.
-Conceptually, the feature is very simple: when publishing the application, the .NET SDK analyzes the entire application, including the .NET framework, and removes all unused code.
-In the time trimming has been in preview, we've learned that trimming is very powerful -- it can reduce application size by half, or more.
+Conceptually the feature is very simple: when publishing the application the .NET SDK analyzes the entire application, including the .NET framework, and removes all unused code.
+In the time trimming has been in preview, we've learned that trimming is very powerful -- it can reduce application size by half or more.
 However, we've also learned about the difficulties in safely trimming applications.

 The most difficult question in trimming is what is unused, or more precisely, what is used.
 For